mozzarellaV8/agora-marketplace/readme.md

 Agora was a referral-based darknet market, that rose to prominence after the demise of Silk Road 2 in 2014.

-The data was acquired via gwern's [black market archives](http://www.gwern.net/Black-market%20archives#grams); specifically from the torrent/magnet link.
+The data was acquired via the Gwern's [Black Market Archives](http://www.gwern.net/Black-market%20archives#grams); specifically from the torrent/magnet link.
 Comprising this archive are weekly crawls of multiple anonymous marketplaces on the darknet - well-trafficked and documented sites such as _Silk Road_ and _Evolution_ in addition to smaller, more ephemeral markets.

 For Agora specifically, the crawl dates begin on 2014-01-01 and end on 2015-07-07.
 There are 206 daily crawls total, generally occurring weekly, but sometimes more frequently.

-The scale of gwern's harvest prevents it from being posted here.
-Here is a glimpse of the extraction from html, subsetted for listings that contained client feedback - potential indicator of a transaction.
+The scale of Gwern's harvest prevents it from being posted here.
+Here is a glimpse of the extraction from html.

 ![](vis/extractedSample02.png)